RuPaul's DragCon LA

 According to Glossy, "the event's core demographic are 18- to 34-year-olds, with 60% female attendees and 40% male.
 About 60% of DragCon's audience identify as LGBTQ and 40% as heterosexual."
 IndieWire notes that DragCon is similar to the annual Burning Man art festival in that attendees exhibit radical self-expression, the culture is participatory and inclusive, and what is presented is ephemeral.

 In 2020, due to the COVID-19 pandemic, the event went online as Digital DragCon.
+The most recent DragCon LA took place July 2024 at the Los Angeles Convention Center.
+There was no DragCon LA in 2025, and no announcement of a 2026 event as of September 2026, though the first DragCon Brasil took place in São Paulo, Brazil in June 2026.

 History

 In 2020, and due to the worldwide COVID-19 pandemic, social distancing and stay-at-home orders—starting in March throughout California—resulted in large events being cancelled, postponed, or like the "reborn" RuPaul's Digital DragCon 2020, going online.
 The two-day event was hosted by RuPaul with guests including Jackie Cox, Love Connie, Karen from Finance, Varla Jean Merman, "Friday" singer Rebecca Black, and Tony Hale from Veep.
 The convention featured "performances, panels, merchandise" and be streamed for free on World of Wonder's YouTube channel.